Low-energy $e^+\,e^-\to\gamma\,\gamma$ at NNLO in QED: Introduction

 In this article, we present a fully differential calculation of $e^+\,e^-\to\gamma\,\gamma$ at next-to-next-to-leading order (NNLO) in QED, including all photonic corrections, as well as fermion-loop corrections and dominant hadronic contributions.
 This calculation is complementary to the BabaYaga NLO+PS calculation.
 The NNLO results presented here include terms that are not included in~\cite{Balossini:2008xr}, namely NNLO terms beyond the parton-shower approach.
 On the other hand, the NLO+PS results include terms that are not present in our calculation, namely collinear enhanced terms beyond NNLO.
 A comparison between the two approaches offers a possibility for mutual cross checks and a solid assessment of the theoretical uncertainties due to missing higher-order effects.

-Diphoton production from a quark pair at NNLO in QCD has also received a lot of attention.
-Two-loop results with massive internal quarks and phenomenological results have been presented recently~\cite{Becchetti:2023yat, Becchetti:2023wev, Becchetti:2025rrz, Ahmed:2025osb, Coro:2023mwl}.
+In the context of processes involving photon pairs, it is worth mentioning available NLO electroweak calculations for $\gamma\gamma$ into light or heavy fermions~\cite{Denner:1995ar, Denner:1998tb}.
+On the other hand, diphoton production from a quark pair at NNLO in QCD has also received a lot of attention.
+Following two-loop results with massless internal quarks~\cite{Catani:2011qz, Catani:2018krb, Campbell:2016yrh, Schuermann:2022qdm}, calculations with massive internal quarks and phenomenological results have been presented recently~\cite{Becchetti:2023yat, Becchetti:2023wev, Becchetti:2025rrz, Ahmed:2025osb, Coro:2023mwl}.
 Even three-loop amplitudes with massless quarks have been considered~\cite{Caola:2020dfu}.
 There is, however, a crucial difference between QED and QCD calculations.
 In QED, the mass of the external fermions (i.e.~the electrons) must not be neglected, whereas in all QCD computations, the external quarks are treated as massless.
 The difference originates from the fact that QED is more exclusive with respect to collinear emission.

 Our calculation has been done in the \mcmule{} framework~\cite{Banerjee:2020rww,Ulrich:2020frs}, using techniques developed in the context of Bhabha~\cite{Banerjee:2021mty}, M{\o}ller~\cite{Banerjee:2021qvi}, muon-electron~\cite{Broggio:2022htr}, and lepton-proton~\cite{Engel:2023arz} scattering.
 In particular, we use OpenLoops~\cite{Buccioni:2017yxi, Buccioni:2019sur} for the real-virtual corrections.
 The inclusion of external mass effects leads to technical complications in the two-loop amplitude.
 Since the corresponding massive amplitudes are not yet available, we use massified amplitudes, neglecting polynomially suppressed mass terms in the double-virtual contribution.
 The only additional approximation we make is to include only massless electrons for the light-by-light contributions.
 As we will show, these approximations are very well justified for the centre-of-mass energies $\sqrt{s}\sim \text{few}\,\GeV$ we are interested in.